Dingdong-LIU/XoT_Tutorial/README.md

 First, create an [OpenAI account](https://platform.openai.com/signup) or [sign in](https://platform.openai.com/login).
 Next, navigate to the [API key page](https://platform.openai.com/account/api-keys) and "Create new secret key", optionally naming the key.
 Make sure to save this somewhere safe and do not share it with anyone.

-If your organization has subscription to the Azure OpenAI API, you can use that API key as well.
+If your organization has a subscription to the Azure OpenAI API, you can use that API key as well.

 ## Create an Environment File to Save Your API Key Safely in the Tutorial Directory